 For a special treat, book a few nights at Blackberry Farm, a sprawling 4,200-acre farm nestled in the foothills of the Great Smoky Mountains in Tennessee.
 Here, guests can indulge in the 160,000-bottle wine cellar, on-site brewery, and a farm-to-table restaurant.
 It even offers personal tours with the resident cheesemaker, chocolatier, and butcher.

 Come October, the Halloween spirit takes over, and the Southeast really shines with its ghost tours and haunted historic sites.
 Although by day Savannah is a charming Southern city, by nighttime it gets especially spooky.
 Join one of Savannah's midnight walking tours or an authentic hearse tour to see the creepy cemeteries and hear scary stories.
 Another popular destination for spooky tourism is the city of New Orleans, which offers ghost tours of historic homes and even cemeteries.

 Virginia celebrates Virginia Wine Month each October with an array of unique wine experiences from the mountains to the coast.
 Started in 1988, Virginia Wine Month has become an annual tradition as the state's wine region has grown in popularity and production.

 While driving through Virginia, don't miss the Chesapeake Bay Wine Trail, which connects eight charming wineries overlooking Rappahannock River, the Potomac River, and the Chesapeake Bay.
 Alternatively, you can take the Blue Ridge Wineway to sample vintages from more than 10 popular wineries near Virginia's most picturesque scenic drives.
 Both routes offer plenty of places to stop to sample local wine, and most of these vineyards along them have special deals during Virginia Wine Month.

 In the spirit of Munich's annual 16-day festival, many communities and organizations throughout the Southeast celebrate Oktoberfest.
-No matter where you go in the southeastern United States, you won't be too far from one of these festive celebrations, but one of the most famous takes place in Cincinnati, which is just a two-hour drive from Louisville, Kentucky.
+No matter where you go in the southeastern United States, you won't be too far from one of these festive celebrations, but one of the most famous takes place in Cincinnati, Ohio, which is just a two-hour drive from Louisville, Kentucky.